gomandr/pedestrians-tracking/README.md

 The libraries in requirements.txt are needed to properly execute the code.

 ## GPU or not
-The code is written in order to run without GPU.
-To accelerate the execution, small changes should be done in the code.
+The code for Milestone 3 is written in order to run without GPU.
+To accelerate the execution using GPUs, the code can easily be adapted.

 ## Get trained models
 Identification: the trained model (resnet50_ped) on ECP dataset can be found here: